 - Hospitals are required to notify the LiveOnNY for ALL patient expirations within one hour of pronouncement, or who are progressing to brain death, or when withdrawal of life support is being discussed.
-The nurse caring for the patient or his/her designee (AA, Charge Nurse) will report all deaths within one (1) hour to LiveOnNY by calling LiveOnNY 1-800-443-8469. - Not everyone can be an organ donor - The quality of hospital treatment and efforts to save someone's life will not be lessened - Donation will not disfigure the body - The patient's estate does not pay for donation - Race, color, creed and financial standing have nothing to do with who receives an organ or tissue - A person of any age can donate - Major religions support organ & tissue donation - Eye Donation: families who do not wish to donate an organ have the option of eye donation - Refer to policy NH-PP-O103 "Organ and Tissue Donation, Including Donation following Cardiac Death" for more information.
+The nurse caring for the patient or his/her designee (AA, Charge Nurse) will report all deaths within one (1) hour to LiveOnNY by calling LiveOnNY 1-800-443-8469. - The quality of hospital treatment and efforts to save someone's life will not be lessened - Donation will not disfigure the body - The patient's estate does not pay for donation - Race, color, creed and financial standing have nothing to do with who receives an organ or tissue - A person of any age can donate - Major religions support organ & tissue donation - Eye Donation: families who do not wish to donate an organ have the option of eye donation - Refer to policy "Organ and Tissue Donation, Including Donation following Cardiac Death" for more information.